Magnetic catalysis in weakly interacting hyperbolic Dirac materials: Summary and discussion

 Designer electronic materials~\cite{ManoharanNat2012, ManoharanReview2013, GomesNatCom2017, MoraisSmithNatPh2019} and cold atomic setups~\cite{EsslingerReview2010, ZwierleinScience2016, MarkusGreinerNature2017} are two promising platforms where our predicted magnetic catalysis of CDW order in HDMs can be experimentally observed.
 A hyperbolic designer material can be created by growing its substrate on a suitable material with a different thermal expansion coefficient, such that under cooling a curved substrate is generated.
 It then can be decorated with the sites of the desired HDM.
 When placed in strong magnetic fields, designer HDMs can exhibit magnetic catalysis of dynamic mass generation.
-In cold atomic setups, hyperbolic tessellations can be achieved by suitable arrangements of the laser traps and magnetic fields can be introduced through the coupling of fermions with synthetic gauge fields~\cite{opticalLL1, opticalLL2} to showcase magnetic catalysis.
+In cold atomic setups, hyperbolic tessellations can be achieved by suitable arrangements of the laser traps and magnetic fields can be introduced through the coupling of neutral fermions with synthetic gauge fields~\cite{opticalLL1, opticalLL2} to showcase the magnetic catalysis of CDW.
+As the magnetic catalysis of the CDW order by external magnetic fields occurs in the entire hyperbolic lattice (bulk and boundary) with the open boundary condition, whose magnitude increases with increasing field strength and interaction (see Figs.~\ref{fig:Scaling} and~\ref{fig:gendependence} and the discussion in Appendix~\ref{SMsec:additionalnumerics}), the predicted outcomes should be observable in real materials, which are always synthesized with open boundaries.